Fair Trade Campus

 Can I buy a bag of Hacha Java?

 Yes, starting in September 2017 you can purchase Hacha Java on campus at the Union Market in the Students' Union Building as well as online from the Just Us!
 Store.

 In July 2017 the Acadia Student's Union passed a resolution in support of the Fair Trade Campus program at Acadia.
 Read the resolution.

 As part of the Fair Trade program at Acadia, students are learning about the fair trade industry and life in small coffee growing communities.
 A recent international community development study tour included a home stay at Lucmabamba, Peru to learn about producing organic fair trade coffee from small producers in the community.

-Acadia students learning to make coffee, from the tree to the cup, in Peru.
+Acadia community development students learning to make coffee in Peru.

 Acadia Fair Trade Student Club

 The Acadia Fair Trade Club is a group of engaged students that promote an understanding of the principles of Fair Trade and the benefits of socially responsible consumption to local communities across Nova Scotia and beyond within the Acadia University community.
-If you have an interest in Fair Trade or want to learn more about the club please contact Noah Tompkins (firstname.lastname@example.org) or George Philp (email@example.com).
+If you have an interest in Fair Trade or want to learn more about the club please contact the Acadia Sustainability Office or the ASU.

 Acadia Fair Trade Committee